hdimp/Prog7313/README.md

 How to Start the Application
 --------------------------------------
 1. Make sure you have an Android emulator or a physical device connected.
+2. Make sure you have the latest version of Android Studio and that you are using VanillaIceCream when running the app
-2. In Android Studio, click Run > Run 'app' or press Shift + F10.
+3. In Android Studio, click Run > Run 'app' or press Shift + F10.
-3. The app should install and launch on your selected device.
+4. The app should install and launch on your selected device.

 --------------------------------------
 App Screenshots